 Please note that issues could arise for a number of reasons.
 The first reason is that once a code has been checked, it cannot be used again.
 You will need to ask for another code if you want to check the information again at a later date after doing it once before.

-The second reason you could have problems when checking a code is that it is older than 21 days.
-You will have to ask the person whose licence you are trying to check to request another code and ensure it is used within the 21 day timeframe.
+The second reason you could have problems when checking a code is that if it is older than 21 days, you will have to ask the person whose licence you are trying to check to request another code and ensure it is used within the 21-day timeframe.

-If you have any issues, you should get in touch with the DVLA.
+If you have any issues, you should get in touch with the DVLA by calling 0844 453 0118.

 Will My Hire Company Check My Driving Licence?